DU 402: The Art of Pattern Making

 The second is a horizontal line crossing the paper at the crotch point.
 This line divides the pattern into two zones: the top block (everything from the crotch up to the waistband) and the leg taper (everything from the crotch down to the hem).
 If you've read DU 202, this mental model will be familiar — a pair of jeans is really two problems stacked on top of each other, and the crotch line is where they meet.

-Here is the most important rule in pattern drafting, and I want to say it plainly: the crotch line is your anchor.
+Here is the most important rule in pattern drafting: the crotch line is your anchor.
 It does not move.

 When something about the fit isn't working, the instinct is often to redraw the crotch.
 Resist it.
 If the rise is too long, shorten the pattern at the waistband.
 If the leg is too short, add length at the hem.
 If the thigh feels too tight, address it in the thigh.
 The crotch line stays exactly where it is, because it is the reference point against which every other measurement is calibrated.
 Move it, and you lose your reference.
 Keep it fixed, and you're always working from solid ground.